 - Cooking spray

-- 2 cups white whole wheat flour (or 1 cup
+- 2 cups white whole wheat flour or spelt flour

 - 1 teaspoon baking soda